catenax-ng/product-onboarding/argocd/README.md

 ```
 The secret will be called _vault-secret_ and stored in k8s namespace related to product-team.

-Store the manifests in [product-onboarding](https://github.com/catenax-ng/product-onboarding)repo in path `argocd` and an entry based on their permissions in every `cluster/<ClusterEnvironment>/kustomization.yaml`  where tha new product-team need a new argocd-project.
+Store the manifests in [product-onboarding](https://github.com/catenax-ng/product-onboarding) repo in path `argocd` and an entry based on their permissions in every `cluster/<ClusterEnvironment>/kustomization.yaml`  where the new product-team need a new argocd-project.
 Default is dev and int (named here Hotel-Budapest).

 ### Prepare Deployment Of ArgoCD Project And AVP Secret

-To deploy k8s namespace, ArgoCD Project and the AVP secret to on cluster envionment e.g devsecops-testing  you'll have to add a new entry into `cluster/devsecops-testing/kustomization.yaml`
+To deploy k8s namespace, ArgoCD Project and the AVP secret to the cluster (e.g devsecops-testing) you'll have to add a new entry to the `cluster/devsecops-testing/kustomization.yaml` file.
 in [product-onboarding](https://github.com/catenax-ng/product-onboarding/cluster) repo:

 More information you can found under `cluster/README.md`